Dan Osborn: 2024

 The race between Osborn and Fischer, for what is usually a safe Republican Senate seat, was unusually competitive for Nebraska, and potentially important in determining partisan control of the Senate.
 In an August 2024 SurveyUSA poll sponsored by Split Ticket, Fischer held a narrow lead of 39% to 38% over Osborn, within the margin of error, while 23% of voters were undecided.
 The poll led the Nebraska Examiner to call the election a tight race.
 The Cook Political Reports Senate and governor's editor said: "This is probably the most surprising race of the cycle.
 [Osborn] is such a different type of politician.
 He's a blue-collar worker—a mechanic.
 I think Fischer is a lower-profile senator who isn't as well known."
 Various polls showed both of them leading and the race extremely tight.
 An October 28 New York Times/Siena College poll showed Osborn two points behind Fischer, well within the margin of error.
 Fischer won the election, 53% to 47%.

+Split Ticket, a data-driven political analysis and forecasting site, wrote that his performance was the strongest relative to the partisan nature of Senate elections.
 Politico reported that the Democrats, after their losses in the 2024 elections, were studying Osborn's unusually competitive campaign, especially in a deep red state, as they rebuild their party and its image.

 2026

 On July 8, 2025, Osborn announced he would run as an independent in the 2026 United States Senate election for the Class II seat held by Republican Pete Ricketts.
+According to his team, Osborn raised about $2 million in 2025 for his campaign.
+The Nebraska Democratic Party (NDP), acknowledging that an NDP nominee would have little chance in the general election, chose to clear the field for Osborn.
+On June 11, 2026, Osborn submitted around 12,500 signatures to Nebraska's Secretary of State, allowing him to appear on the general election ballot as an independent.

+The national Democratic Party is not supporting Osborn's candidacy, but the Nebraska Democratic Party has endorsed it.
+Osborn is unaffiliated, but the state party views his candidacy as an opportunity to develop coalitions, disrupt the status quo, and promote a candidate more aligned with its platform.
+In March 2026, the Reform Party USA endorsed Osborn.